amyxchen3/EDA-Final/README.md

 ## Getting Started
 1. Clone this repository
 2. Download "recent-grads.csv".
 This is the dataset we used for this project
-3. Download "Final EDA Notebook" to view our analysis
+3. Download "Final EDA Notebook" to view our analysis.
+The Rmd version is a notebook in R markdown that allows for editing and further exploration.
+The html version will present the complete vesrion of our analysis.

-## Directories
+4. Feel free to continue exploring our dataset or replicate our analysis!